SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Basic but affordable DIY home security systems with a Telo twist

-If you’re not familiar with Ooma home security (and really, who is?), we think you’ll like what this little budget system brings to the table.
-We recently got a hold of Ooma and ran it through our gauntlet of testing.
-Sure, their equipment lineup isn’t exactly expansive, but if you’re the DIY type who values user-friendly tech and affordability, then Ooma is definitely worth a closer look for securing the homefront.
+If you’re not familiar with Ooma home security, we think you’ll appreciate what this budget-friendly system has to offer.
+We recently tested Ooma and put it through our comprehensive evaluation process.
+Sure, their equipment lineup isn’t exactly extensive, but if you’re a DIY enthusiast who values user-friendly technology and affordability, then Ooma is worth considering for protecting your home.

 So what’s Ooma all about?
-Well, you can think of Ooma as a little cousin to Ring or SimpliSafe, only more basic with fewer products.
-And it’s slightly cheaper than its big-name brethren.
+Think of Ooma as a streamlined alternative to Ring or SimpliSafe.
+It offers fewer products, but Ooma is also more affordable.
+It’s slightly cheaper than its big-name competitors, making it an attractive option for budget-conscious homeowners.
 In fact, if ever there was a wild card in the security industry, Ooma is it!
-Don’t worry, we’re going to share our hands-on experience with Ooma to find out if it’s right for you.
-We think you’ll like what’s in store.
+We’re going to share our hands-on experience with Ooma to help you decide if it’s the right fit for your needs.

 Unlike bigger home security brands that offer packages and plans galore, Ooma only offers two base packages.
 This actually made it pretty easy deciding on our equipment and monitoring.
 Here’s the gear we chose: